 (The gate around 1822, as sketched by the famous artist Jakob Alt; Wien Museum Inv.-Nr.
 105321; excerpt reproduced with permission under the terms of the CC0 licence)

-The Papagenotor (English: “Papageno Gate”) is on the side of the building that runs along Millöckergasse and the Theater’s former main entrance.
+The Papagenotor (English: “Papageno Gate”) is the former main entrance to that same theatre on Millöckergasse.
 The name comes from the collection of sandstone statues mounted above the portal in a nod to Schikaneder.

 In the portrayed scene, Papageno sits with his flute, cloaked in feathers and next to a small birdcage.
 The three child spirits who guide and help him and Tamino throughout the opera surround him.
 (Schikaneder’s niece, Anna, played one of the children at the premiere.)